TrainWeb.org Facebook Page

 by Chris Guenzler

-Colorado & Southern 2-8-0 71 built by Baldwin in 1897 as Union Pacific, Denver & Gulf Railway Company 9.
-After an 1899 consolidation, it became Colorado & Southern Railway Company 71 and in 1941 was donated to Central City Opera House Association.
-It was restored to operating condition in 1987 and ran for approximately another two years on a tourist railroad.
-It later moved to Silver Plume, then back to Central City where it was placed on display in front of the Coeur d'Alene mine overlooking the city.
+Colorado & Southern 2-8-0 71 1899, nee Union Pacific, Denver & Gulf Railway Company 9, built by Baldwin in 1897.
+In 1941, it was donated to Central City Opera House Association and restored to operating condition in 1987, running for approximately another two years on a tourist railroad.
+It later moved to Silver Plume, then back to Central City, where it was placed on display in front of the Coeur d'Alene mine overlooking the city.
 It was finally placed on display in its current location on Gregory Street.

-12 was sold to Specialty Restaurants, Inc., in Anaheim, California, then donated to the San Bernadino Railway Historical Society in 1984, on to the American Railroader Historical Foundation in Mt.
+12 was sold to Specialty Restaurants, Inc., in Anaheim, California, then donated to the San Bernardino Railway Historical Society in 1984, on to the American Railroader Historical Foundation in Mt.
 Pleasant, Texas, and next went on display outside a bank in Palmer Lake, Colorado, liveried as Denver and Rio Grande 71.
 It was then sold and moved to Black Hawk, where it bears the name Colorado Central Railroad, a short-lived narrow gauge operator in the 19th Century.

 The two of us next drove to Idaho Springs.

-The train crossed the Devil's Gate Viaduct.
+The Devil's Gate Viaduct.

-One last view of the Devil's Gate Viaduct.
+The Georgetown Loop historical marker.
 We drove to Silver Plume and picked up our tickets.

 Georgetown Loop Railroad History

-The Georgetown Loop Railroad is a three foot narrow gauge heritage railroad located in the Rocky Mountains in Clear Creek County, Colorado.
+The Georgetown Loop Railroad is a three foot narrow gauge heritage railroad located in the Rocky Mountains in Clear Creek County.
 The railroad operates summer tourist trains between the communities of Georgetown and Silver Plume, a distance of two miles.
 The railroad route is 4.5 miles long and ascends an elevation of 640 feet through mountainous terrain along with trestles, cuts, fills and a grand loop.

 The Georgetown Loop Railroad was one of Colorado's first visitor attractions.
 This spectacular stretch of narrow gauge railroad was completed in 1884 and considered an engineering marvel for its time.
 Engineers designed a corkscrew route that traveled nearly twice that distance to connect them, slowly gaining more than 600 feet in elevation.
 The route included horseshoe curves, grades of up to four percent and four bridges across Clear Creek, including the massive Devil's Gate High Bridge.